 iPhone 7, iPhone 7 Plus, iPhone 6s: The Most Popular Smartphones During Early Holiday Season 2016

-Holiday cheer seems to have put the smartphone market in a frenzy by making iOS-driven smartphones like iPhone 7, iPhone 7 Plus and the iPhone 6S holiday season favorites.
+Holiday cheer seems to have put the smartphone market in a frenzy by making iOS-driven smartphones like the iPhone 7, iPhone 7 Plus and iPhone 6s as holiday season favorites.

-The growing popularity of iOS is quite a shift when compared to the market trend for 2014, when the Android OS was more popular than its rival Apple's platform.
+The growing popularity of iOS is quite a shift when compared with the market trend for 2014, when the Android OS was more popular than its rival Apple's platform.

-The Consumer Intelligence Research Partner, a US-based research firm surveyed 500 U.S. subjects from April 1, 2014, to April 6, 2014, and discovered that there were 53 percent Android users whereas iOS was used by only 43 percent.
+The Consumer Intelligence Research Partner, a U.S.-based research firm surveyed 500 U.S. subjects from April 1, 2014 to April 6, 2014, and discovered that there were 53 percent Android users whereas iOS usage was only 43 percent.

 "iOS and Android made gains across EU5, largely due to the decline of Windows.
 The best showing for iOS was in in GB where it was up 9.1 percentage points for the year ending in November 2016," notes the study.

-According to market share data detailed by the Kantar Worldpanel, in the U.S., Android early holiday sales fell from 60.4 percent in November 2015 to 55.3 percent in November 2016, showing a decline of 5.1 percent in sales figures.
+According to market share data detailed by the Kantar Worldpanel, in the United States, Android early holiday sales fell from 60.4 percent in November 2015 to 55.3 percent in November 2016, showing a decline of 5.1 percent in sales figures.

 On the other hand, iOS sales have risen from 37.1 percent in November 2015 to 43.5 percent in November 2016, showing a growth of 6.4 percent in sales figures.

-The study also showed that the iPhone 7, iPhone 7 Plus and the iPhone 6 were the most popular smartphones in the U.S. at the start of the holiday period.
-The three Apple smartphones combined together garnered 31.3 percent share.
+The study also showed that the iPhone 7, iPhone 7 Plus and the iPhone 6 were the most popular smartphones in the United States at the start of the holiday period.
+The three Apple smartphones combined together garnered a 31.3 percent share.
 The fourth and fifth positions were captured by Samsung Galaxy S7 and S7 edge with a total of 28.9 percent smartphone sales.

 Android Still Popular In China